VITA-MLLM/Long-VITA/GPU_Megatron.md

 ### Stage-4 (Long-VITA-1M)
-This stage requires at least 64 GPUs, each of which has at least 96G Memory.
+This stage requires at least 64 GPUs, each with at least 96G memory.
 (We only test on GPU with 96G memory, and 80G GPU may also work.)

 ```
 bash scripts/megatron/qwen25/finetune_qwen25_14b_intern_300m_ptd_tp8pp1cp8_stage4.sh 1048576 1048576 `date +'%Y%m%d_%H'`0000